DovetailSoftware/l10n/README.md

 ## Prerequisites:

+- the database must be capable of storing Unicode text.
+Consult [this article] (http://dovetailsoftware.com/clarify/mpawelczyk/2008/08/19/unicode-database-conversion-and-usage/) for guidance on how to make a Clarify/Amdocs database Unicode-enabled.
+- table_fc_loc_elm must be defined in the database schema.
 - a list element to be localized must exist in the database.
-- table_fc_loc_elm must be defined in the database schema.
 - Dovetail Software's fcSDK must be installed on the computer running the tool.

 ## Assumptions: